-Consultation reply Assessment of Head of Regulatory Services The access into the site has been constructed in accordance with planning permission granted for modifications to the former public house, which is reflective of the access arrangements granted at appeal for the new dwelling to the rear.
+Consultation reply Assessment of Head of Regulatory Services Highways Authority: No objections.
+The application is a resubmission of an application 12/00582/FUL, the access and parking arrangements remain unchanged to the earlier application but the stables have been removed from the proposal.
+The access into the site has been constructed in accordance with planning permission granted for modifications to the former public house, which is reflective of the access arrangements granted at appeal for the new dwelling to the rear.
 No further changes are required.

-Highways Authority: No objections.

-Stables to be conditioned for personal use only.

-The stables are to be sited to the rear in place of the old stables which sit along the boundary of neighbouring dwellings.
-The use will be for personal recreation uses however a condition can be imposed to ensure that no business or commercial uses take place.

-It is not considered that the proposal would have a detrimental impact on highway safety.

-Conservation Officer:

-Originally the Conservation Officer objected to both Application 05/01129/FUL which was refused in March 2006, and Application 08/00474/FUL - the comments at that time included the observation that the dwelling was too close to the converted PH and that the preference was to see the car park developed as an infill plot to enclose the street scene to be more in character with the Conservation Area in this location ie: street frontage properties.
+It is not considered that the proposal would have a detrimental impact on highway safety and no objection has been received from the Highways Authority.
+Conservation Officer: Originally the Conservation Officer objected to both The design of the dwelling is identical to 12/00582/FUL which was refused.
+However, the Application 05/01129/FUL which was refused in March 2006, and Application 08/00474/FUL - the design and impact upon the Conservation Area was not a reason for refusal and it is considered comments at that time included the observation that the dwelling was too close to the converted PH and that the preference was to see the car park developed that this proposal does not warrant a different assessment upon conservation matters.

+as an infill plot to enclose the street scene to be more in character with the Conservation Area in this location ie: street frontage properties.